2muchcoffeecom/ngx-restangular/README.md

 You can download this by:

-* Using npm and running `npm install ngx-restangular`
-* This will install latest version of ngx-restangular (v.2.0.0)
+* Using npm and running `npm install ngx-restangular`.
+This will install latest version of ngx-restangular (v.2.0.0)

 **[Back to top](#table-of-contents)**